phillipm-developer/PhillipMiguelMarkovic_T1A3/README.md

     The figure has been saved to Figure_2023-5-11_22-53-20:30463.png phillip@MSI:~/projects/PhillipMiguelMarkovic_T1A3/src$

 There is no need to specify an output filename.
-It ia automaticallly generated by the application.
+It is automaticallly generated by the application.